code2pixels-genart/code2pixels.xyz/_projects/2018-06-30-uncertain-path.md

 ---
 title: 'Uncertain Path'
-subtitle: 'An ode to the unpredictability of the paths we take in life.'
+subtitle: 'An ode to the unpredictability of the paths we take in life'
-date: 2018-06-30 00:00:00
+date: 2022-05-11 15:00:00
-description: Board is a stylish full-width masonry grid theme.
-Made for designers, artists, photographers and developers to show off their best work.
+description: Uncertain Path is a generative series launched on the fx(hash) platform in 2022.
 featured_image: "/images/uncertain-path/16-oo9Sbtwej9quH8Q3wx6WE2myXetHc6Yk113NenABdjyQ1VWJLEh_1_1.png"
 thumb_image: "/images/home/uncertain-path-thumb.jpg"